SkinXXX/skinxxx/doc/README.md

-SKIN Core
+SKINXXX Core
 =====================

 Setup
 ---------------------
-[SKIN Core](http://skin.org/wallet) is the original SKIN client and it builds the backbone of the network.
+[SKINXXX Core](http://www.skin.xxx/wallet) is the original SKIN client and it builds the backbone of the network.
 However, it downloads and stores the entire history of SKIN transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------